How to read a .dat file in Python

 b'\x00\x01\x02\x03\x04\x05\x06\x07\x08\x09'

-For files that aren't plain text, you'll need to switch to binary mode.
-Simply use the 'rb' argument in the open() function.
-This tells Python to read the file's raw bytes directly, bypassing any text decoding.
+When a .dat file doesn't contain text, you need to read it in binary mode.
+The key is using the 'rb' argument in the open() function.
+This tells Python to read the file's raw bytes without trying to decode them as text.

 Using numpy to read structured .dat files